 Measuring the performance of your content campaigns and other online activities isn’t as simple as looking at data — you need to know the content marketing metrics that matter.
-The Synthesio platform now lets you track top URLs, hashtags and retweets, simplifying the task of measuring campaign feedback, content performance, brand health and more.
+The Synthesio platform now lets you track top URLs, hashtags and retweets, simplifying the task of measuring campaign feedback, content performance, brand intelligence and more.
 The goal of these new tools is to move you past vanity metrics (e.g. likes and followers) and help you understand how your content marketing is performing online.
 We believe that’s the best way to identify strengths and weaknesses in your content marketing and make the necessary adjustments to achieve success.

 Our latest release, Synthesio 3.0, introduced new widgets to help you track top URLs, hashtags, and retweets:

 Many content marketing campaigns have a chance to succeed, but marketers don’t always do the right things to promote success.
 This is especially true in the post-launch phase of your campaign.
 Suppose you’ve spent time planning your campaign, building the message and materials, scheduling and deploying it.
 Now your campaign is live on the internet and users are interacting with it.
 At this stage, many marketers assume that their work is done, but that’s where they are mistaken.
 In some ways, this is the most critical phase of your campaign — the “measurement phase”.